-Section 478 Prohibition from removing wreckage etc.
+Section 478 Prohibition against removing wreckage etc.

-Ships that are wrecked, wreckage and other things from the ship must not be removed or touched without consent from the investigating authorities1 or police, unless it is necessary in order to prevent danger for persons, property or environment or to prevent that something of importance to the investigation is destroyed or disappears.2
+Ships that are wrecked, wreckage and other objects from the ship must not be removed or touched without consent from the investigating authorities1 or the police, unless it is necessary in order to prevent danger to persons, property or environment or to prevent that something of importance to the investigation is destroyed or disappears.2

-- O Amended by Act 7 January 2005 no. 2 (effective 1 July 2008 in accordance with resolution 23 February 2007 no. 226)
+- 0 Amended by Act 7 January 2005 no. 2.

-- 1 See Section 473.
+- 1 Cf. Section 473.

-- 2 Cf. law 20 July 1893 no. 2 Section 2.
+- 2 Cf. Act 20 July 1893 no. 2 Section 2.